Generative Adversarial Networks Applied to Synthetic Financial Scenarios Generation: Introduction

-\section{Generative Adversarial Networks}
+\subsection{Generative Adversarial Networks}

-Introduced in 2014, by Ian Goodfellow et al. \cite{2014arXiv1406.2661G} to circumvent the intractability of probabilistic computations encountered by Deep Generative models during maximum likelihood estimation, Generative Adversarial Networks (GANs) have shown groundbreaking results in image generation.
-Since their creation they have been adapted to a broader range of applications from speech synthesis (Bińkowski et al. \cite{2019arXiv190911646B}) to gravitational burst generation (McGinn et al. \cite{2021CQGra..38o5005M}) or even dynamic environments simulation (Kim et al. \cite{2020arXiv200512126K}).
+Introduced in 2014, by Ian Goodfellow et al. \cite{2014arXiv1406.2661G} to circumvent the intractability of probabilistic computations encountered by Deep Generative models during maximum likelihood estimation, GAN have shown groundbreaking results in image generation.
+Since their first implementation they have been adapted to a broader range of applications from speech synthesis \cite{2019arXiv190911646B} to gravitational burst generation \cite{2021CQGra..38o5005M} or even dynamic environments simulation \cite{2020arXiv200512126K}.